fanteastick/quartz-test/content/rgb/Download more storage space.md

 ## 3. Verify

 After expanding, run `df -h` again.
-You should see your root filesystem (and thus Immich’s storage) with much more available space.
+You should see your root filesystem (and thus Immich's storage) with much more available space.